Tipoca/repr/README.md

   - Representation of the four units, or do we need them?
   - 1	as Seq(Seq::empty())
   - ⊤ as Inf(Interval::full())
+  - ⊥ as a & b when a ≠ b
 - One as Seq(\['a'\]) vs Interval('a', 'a')
 - Relatipnship between nominality, input-ness/string, and function arguments/abstraction, the Integral trait and the De Bruijn index
 - TextStart and TextEnd as left / right units